 The PSA UPF 1) takes the following calculation for each GTP PDU monitoring response packet for each S-NSSAI, and 2) increment the corresponding bin with the delay range where the result of 1) falls into by 1 for the subcounter per S-NSSAI.

+T2i-T1i+ DRdli

 d) Each measurement is an integer representing the number of GTP PDUs measured with the delay within the range of the bin.